-There are different triggers for harm:

-For NHS bodies For all other providers
+For all other providers

-Death - other than caused by progression of the underlying condition Death - other than caused by progression of the underlying condition

-Severe Harm Impairment of functions

-Moderate Harm Changes to structure of body

-Prolonged psychological harm Prolonged pain or prolonged psychological harm

-Shortening of life expectancy or Treatment to prevent any of the above occurring

-- 20 (2) (6) Unless the relevant person cannot be contacted or refuses to speak with the provider - As soon as reasonably practicable, in person, notify the relevant person of the following: - " What happened, what steps have been taken and what the impact is? - " What (if any) further enquires are being made. - " An apology - " When any additional update is expected and - " Who to contact in the interim with any gueries. - Record the discussion in the notes and confirm in writing. - Penalties vary from fixed penalty fines to criminal prosecution.
+- Death other than caused by progression of the underlying condition - Impairment of functions - Changes to structure of body - Prolonged pain or prolonged psychological harm - Shortening of life expectancy or Treatment to prevent any of the above occurring - 20 (2) (6) Unless the relevant person cannot be contacted or refuses to speak with the provider - As soon as reasonably practicable, in person, notify the relevant person of the following: - " What happened, what steps have been taken and what the impact is? - " What (if any) further enquires are being made. - " An apology - " When any additional update is expected and - " Who to contact in the interim with any queries. - Record the discussion in the notes and confirm in writing. - Penalties vary from fixed penalty fines to criminal prosecution.